vladimir-vg/dedalus/__tests__/README.md

 If test fails, we would like to know why.
 Thus, it would be perfect if there would be a rule that ensures failure and captures values.
 We also would like to have several failure checks for same test file.

 We also want to finish test as fast as possible.
 We need a rule that would finish test immediately as passed.
-If we have `test_failed` and `test_passed` true at the same time, then test considered failed.
+If we have `test_failed` and `test_passed` true at the same time, then test considered to be failed.

 `test_passed` and `test_failed` may have any arity.